DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 After choosing the suitable CA, the details entered into DataHub and Template are transmitted to the device.

 :::info
-Choose appropriate Internal or External CA while creating a DataHub.
+Choose appropriate KEYNOA or Enterprise CA while creating a DataHub.
 When this DataHub is selected while creating a Template, all Certificate Policy Configurations (Step 3 of [Create Template](/tutorial/Thingsboard%20-%20Rule%20Engine/KEYNOA#create-template)) are auto populated.
 :::

-## Internal CA
+## KEYNOA CA

 This CA is local to KEYNOA cloud.
 It verifies the identities of device applications and issues them valid certificates.
-You have complete control over the CA policies and certificates, when you create a new Internal CA. Follow the steps to [Create an Internal CA](#create-an-internal-ca).
+You have complete control over the CA policies and certificates, when you create a new KEYNOA CA. Follow the steps to [Create a KEYNOA CA](#create-a-keynoa-ca).

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/Internal-CA.png)

-## External CA
+## Enterprise CA

-An external CA operates independently from the KEYNOA cloud environment.
+An Enterprise CA operates independently from the KEYNOA cloud environment.
 This could be a Private CA exclusive to a particular Enterprise.
-To facilitate the issuance of application certificates by this external CA, it is required to create an Intermediate CA. The newly created intermediate CA is signed by the External CA. Subsequently, the Intermediate CA is set up as a local CA within the KEYNOA cloud.
-Follow the steps to create an [External CA](#create-an-external-ca) signed Intermediate CA.
+To facilitate the issuance of application certificates by this Enterprise CA, it is required to create an Intermediate CA. The newly created intermediate CA is signed by the Enterprise CA. Subsequently, the Intermediate CA is set up as a local CA within the KEYNOA cloud.
+Follow the steps to create an [Enterprise CA](#create-an-enterprise-ca) signed Intermediate CA.

 <!-- To create an Intermediate CA, follow the steps below.  -->
 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/External-CA-concept.png)

-## Create an Internal CA
+## Create a KEYNOA CA

-Follow the steps below to create an Internal CA.
+Follow the steps below to create an KEYNOA CA.

 1. Click on 'Create' button and select 'Certificate Authority' to begin.